 On the way back home the clouds were gone so we drove up to the Chisos Basin over roads that had been sanded for the ice that morning (good call to avoid going there!).
 The vegetation on the mountain slopes in shadow were still covered with ice.
 Going several thousand feet higher in elevation will do that.
 Camping down by the river worked for us in January.
 In August I'd opt for the basin if our rig was small enough to go there.

-One day we drove to Presido and had lunch and used the time there to do some phone cell calls on time sensitive business back in Canada.
+One day we drove to Presido and had lunch and used the time there to do some cell phone calls on time sensitive business back in Canada.
 Between the park and Presidio was Study Butte, the ghost town of Terlingua (mercury mine) and the village of Lajitas.
 Not to mention the Banderas movie set - a town built on the banks of the Rio Grande River as the set for half a dozen movies.

-A couple of time we drove and hiked in to visit the ruins of the hotel and wallow in the hot springs from early in the last century.
+A couple of times we drove and hiked in to visit the ruins of the hotel and wallow in the hot springs from early in the last century.
 If they get too warm, bathers have the option of slipping over the side of the rock work and cooling off in the waters of the Rio Grande.
 Some have been known to swim the few feet across and visit with a Mexican national and his horse.
 In several places the Mexicans will leave displays of souvenirs along with a price list and jar in which to leave your payment.
 Usually they will then keep a lookout for officials and come across to pick up the payment when there are no US officials to stop them.
 My guess is the guy with the horse was one of the cross-border sellers.

 There are signs advising against the legality of crossing into Mexico (more than half way across the deepest channel of the river at any given spot) or buying souvenirs from the Mexicans.
 General paranoia about giving an edge to bureaucratic enforcers meant that we stayed on "our" side of the river and didn't buy any illicit souvenirs.
 Juanita did, however, dip into the river next to the hot pool.
 Too cold for me!